Jamazi4/bimcat/notes.md

 then follow with actually merging the libraries and as stated above, display nested list -> then implement history log which is already started in prisma schema but it hasn't been neither generated nor pushed.

+### --10.05.2025--

+Implemented merging functionality

+- Note to self - support searching for components of nested libraries when filtering by content in library browser.
+- another note to self - if you have a library that's private and you remove someone from its guests, I need to iterate over the guests authored composite libraries and potentially remove the library that you have just been thrown out from.